-- Not Enough Equity
+Not Enough Equity

-- Declining Real Estate Market
+Declining Real Estate Market

-- Neighborhood Values Change
+Neighborhood Values Change

 Sometimes external factors or nearby foreclosures affect property values.
 When new subdivisions are built nearby and the homes are offered for less, buyers will gravitate toward the new construction, shunning slightly older homes.
 New commercial developments change the value of surrounding homes.
 Sometimes homes with views lose those views when high-rise buildings are constructed.

-Few deals are solid until the buyer has completed a home inspection.
+Few deals are closed until the buyer has completed a home inspection.
 Home inspections and pest inspections can turn up undisclosed problems or home deficiencies that run into thousands of dollars to fix.
 What can start out as a simple repair job may expose other problems when walls are opened up or roof shingles are removed.

-How Do Sellers Pay to Sell?
+How Sellers Pay to Sell

-- Some Sellers Tap Retirement Accounts or Borrow From Family
+Tap Retirement Accounts or Borrow From Family

+For example, one woman in Sacramento took out a home equity loan against her condo to help make the payments.
+When she could no longer afford to make the payments, she bought another home with 100% financing.
+Then she rented her condo and put it on the market.
+Her tenant was uncooperative, however, and made it difficult for the woman's agent to show the condo.
+The tenant had to go.
+Coupled with falling prices, this seller was going further into debt every month.
 This seller finally had to face the fact that if she wanted to sell her condo and not lose it through foreclosure, she would need to bring money to the table to close her sale.
 Fortunately, her parents gave her the cash.

-- Some Sellers Decide to Bite the Bullet
+Bite the Bullet

-- Some Sellers Ask for a Short Sale
+Ask for a Short Sale

 Not all lenders will agree to a short sale.
-There are specific requirements and conditions that will persuade a lender to forgive debt.
-A seller in North Sacramento had no assets, no income and he had refinanced his home over market value.
+There are specific requirements and conditions that will persuade a lender to forgive the debt.
+But, if the circumstances are bad enough and your lender will work with you, sometimes it's the best option.

+For example, one seller in North Sacramento had no assets, no income, and he had refinanced his home over market value.
 He owed more than the home was worth.
 For him, negotiating a short sale with the lender meant he could walk away from the property without a foreclosure on his record.
 He also had to pay taxes on the amount of debt that was forgiven, but that amount was taxed at a low tax bracket of 15%.
-Paying 15% of short sale taxes was preferable than bringing in the entire amount in cash, plus closing costs to sell.
+Paying 15% of short sale taxes was preferable to bringing in the entire amount in cash, plus closing costs, to sell.